aproragadozo/sphinx-versioning-test/docs/sample_topic_00.md

+# Markdown Test Topic

-# This is to test whether markdown and rest can really be mixed within the same project
+This is to test whether markdown and rest can really be mixed within the same project.

 This text has been created in Markdown.